-We currently anticipate, based upon our projected revenue and expenditures, as well as the additional proceeds we expect to receive in connection with sales of our common stock pursuant to the Amended Sale Agreement, that our current cash, cash equivalents and accounts receivable will be sufficient to fund our operations into the fourth quarter of 2021.
+We currently anticipate, based upon our projected revenue and expenditures, that our current cash, cash equivalents and accounts receivable, including the proceeds received on October 25, 2021 from our most recent underwritten public offering, will be sufficient to fund our operations, as currently conducted, through the first half of 2022.
+In order to have sufficient cash to fund our operations thereafter, we will need to raise additional capital during the second half of 2022, which includes our plans to refinance and expand upon, our existing debt facility.
+We believe that a refinancing and expansion of our current debt facility, combined with the proceeds received from the October 25, 2021 public offering, will be sufficient to fund our operations into the first quarter of 2024, at which time we believe our operations will be cash flow positive.
 This time frame may change based upon how quickly we are able to execute on our commercialization efforts and operational initiatives.
 However, if the assumptions underlying our estimated revenues and expenses prove to be incorrect, we may have to raise additional capital sooner than we currently expect.
+We are also evaluating a variety of strategic and financing alternatives and have engaged Morgan Stanley as a financial advisor in connection with certain of those strategic alternatives.
 We anticipate that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and, as a result, we anticipate that we will need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing arrangements.
 If we are unable to raise additional capital as needed, we will have to delay, curtail or eliminate our commercialization efforts as well as product development activities.
 Even if we are able to raise additional capital, such financings may only be available on unattractive terms, resulting in significant dilution of stockholders' interests and, in such event, the value and potential future market price of our common stock may decline.
 In addition, if we raise additional funds through license arrangements or through the disposition of any of our assets, it may be necessary to relinquish potentially valuable rights to our product candidates or assets or grant licenses on terms that are not favorable to us.